Bigg Boss 13: Madurima Says Vishal Had Hit Her In Past; Adds She Was Mentally Traumatised

 ‘He Has Hit Me Various Times But I Always Forgave Him’

 Madhurima also revealed, "He has hit me various times but I always forgave him.
 I did not let it hamper my life or happiness as I loved him.
 What I have gone through is very personal and I would like to ask them would they be quiet if someone spoke about their professional achievements and work.
 Of course, people have different tolerance levels.
-I don't think I am at fault.
+I don't think I am at fault.''

 ‘My Self Respect Was Getting Hampered 24*7’